 If you test positive for COVID-19, your medical professional will let you know the proper reporting procedures.
-However, if it was within 14 days of attending an LSQ Sunday service, please contact our staff by email at [email protected] so that we can coordinate care for you while you are ill and, if necessary, notify the other Sunday service attendees about the potential of exposure.
+However, if you test positive for COVID-19 by Tuesday of that week after attending worship on Sunday (use the date of the test and not when you received the result), please email [email protected] Doing this will help us coordinate care for you while you are ill and, if necessary, notify the other Sunday service attendees about the potential of exposure.

 Will I be notified if someone who attended service tests positive for COVID-19?